parmentelat/nbhosting/images/README.md

 ### image-building time

-* the command `nbh update-image imagename` allows an administrator to do or redo the image of that name.
+* the command `nbh course-build-image coursename` allows an administrator to do or redo the image of that name.

 * for that purpose, a dockerfile is needed (here we assume the course and image names match):